This fabulous French Grandmother’s Lemon Yogurt Cake has a really fun history. It’s also moist, super delicious and can be thrown together in minutes!

 Yogurt in France has been traditionally sold in small, round glass jars (these days you can find it in all kinds of containers, but in the past, it was mostly sold in the little jars).
 The recipe starts out with one jar of yogurt.
 The rest of the ingredients are measured in that same jar: two jars of sugar, 3 jars of flour, one jar of oil…

 Don’t worry though, you don’t need to have French yogurt available to make the cake.
-It turns out that each jar holds one half cup (120 milliliters), so it’s easy to translate the recipe to more classic cooking measurements.
+It turns out that each jar holds one-half cup (120 milliliters), so it’s easy to translate the recipe into more classic cooking measurements.

 The first day Scott and I were in Paris, we stopped at a small grocery store near our little apartment.
 The dairy case was the first place I checked and, sure enough, there were the famous little jars.
 I served the yogurt the next morning for breakfast and discovered that, not only are the jars quite charming (I’m taking a bunch of them home!), the yogurt is smooth, creamy and incredibly delicious; definitely a win-win-win!